Softcomputing-KU/MAD_GAN_TF2/README.md

 We sincerely thank the authors of the original MAD-GANs repository for publicly providing their source code.
-This repository contains our adaptation of the original MAD-GAN implementation upgraded to be compatible with TensorFlow 2.x. original code : https://github.com/LiDan456/MAD-GANs
+This repository contains our adaptation of the original MAD-GAN implementation upgraded to be compatible with TensorFlow 2.x. original code : https://github.com/LiDan456/MAD-GANs MAD-GAN is a refined version of GAN-AD at _[Anomaly Detection with Generative Adversarial Networks for Multivariate Time Series](https://arxiv.org/pdf/1809.04758.pdf)_ The code can be found at https://github.com/LiDan456/GAN-AD